Louie Anderson, comic, Emmy winner for 'Baskets,' dies at 68

 The portly, round-faced Anderson used his girth and a checkered childhood in Saint Paul, Minnesota, as fodder for his early stand-up routines.

-In a 1987 interview with The Associated Press, Anderson compared himself to another comedian who mined his childhood for comedy.
+In a 1987 interview with The Associated Press, Anderson compared himself to another comedian who mined his childhood for humor.

 “Bill Cosby and I had similar goals,” Anderson told AP.
 “I wanted parents to be able to bring their children and children to be able to bring their parents to my concerts.
 I feel a family that can laugh about family problems is better off.
 The difference between Cosby and myself is that he sees it from an adult perspective and I tell it from a child’s viewpoint.”